dcppc/2018-july-workshop/docs/reimbursements.md

 ### Hotels
 - Hotels should not exceed $275/night
-- If your flight exceeds the $275/night, you must include price comparison
+- If your hotel cost exceeds the $275/night, you must include price comparison

 ### Flights
 - Please book your own flights. - Under special circumstances, UC Davis can book your flights.
 Please email <dcppc.inbox@gmail.com> for assistance.